The Chern Lectures

 Professor Chern (1911-2004) is widely regarded as the greatest geometer of his generation.
 For more than six decades, he was a leader in the field of differential geometry and made significant contributions to such diverse areas as the geometry of fibre bundles, complex geometry, web geometry, integral geometry, Nevalinna theory, and the classical theory of submanifolds in euclidean space.
 Professor Chern completed his doctorate in 1936 in Hamburg.
 During his stay at the Institute for Advanced Study at Princeton in 1943-1945, he did his ground-breaking work on characteristic classes and fibre bundles.
 When he returned to China in 1946, he set himself the task of introducing modern mathematics to China and succeeded in training a new generation of Chinese mathematicians.
 Professor Chern taught at the University of Chicago from 1949 to 1960, when he came to Berkeley.
 He was a co-founder of the Mathematical Sciences Research Institute in Berkeley.
 He retired in 1979.
 Additional biographical information.

-The Department of Mathematics will host the 2024-25 Chern Lecture during the Spring '25 semester: Professor Askold Khovanskii, Department of Mathematics at University of Toronto will be the speaker
+The Department of Mathematics will host the 2025-26 Chern Lecture during the Spring '26 semester: TBA

 Past Chern Visiting Professors